Saint John NB (New Brunswick Canada)

 St John NB has a long shipbuilding history at the city's drydock (one of the world's largest).
 Until the first decade of the 21st century, the largest shipyard in Canada, Irving Shipbuilding, was an important employer.
 During the 1980s-1990s the shipyard built for the Canadian Navy 9 of 12 Halifax-class multi-purpose patrol frigates.
 However, it failed to buckle to Union pressure and stopped production.

-In 2018 (celebrating its 30th cruise season) Port St John NB's schedule (May 1 through November 2) included a total of 75 ship calls with approx 176,000 passengers plus 70,000 crew.
+In 2018 (celebrating its 30th cruise season) Port St John NB's schedule (May 1 through November 2) included 75 ship calls with ~176,000 passengers plus 70,000 crew.
 This represented 19% increase (passengers) and 13% (ship calls) over 2017.
-Season 2018's highlights were 14 double-ship days, 2 triple-ship days, 5 maiden port calls (Asuka 2, Hebridean Sky, Adventure of the Seas, AIDAvita, Norwegian Escape) and 5 new to the port cruise lines (AIDA, Noble Caledonia, Pearl Seas Cruises, NYK Cruises Japan).
+Season 2018's highlights were 14 double-ship days, 2 triple-ship days, 5 maiden port calls (Asuka 2, Hebridean Sky, Adventure OTS, AIDAvita, Norwegian Escape) and 5 new to-the-port company lines (AIDA, Noble Caledonia, Pearl Seas Cruises, NYK Cruises Japan).

-In 2020, the cruise port announced a record season with 92 ship calls (15 different companies) and estimated ~200,000 tourists (pax+crew).
+For the pre-COVID 2020 season, the cruise port announced a record 92 ship calls (15 different companies) with estimated ~200,000 tourists (pax+crew).
 The schedule included 8x triple ship days, 8x double ship days, 11x maiden port calls.
 In 2020 was planned the opening of Fort La Tour National Historic Site of Canada (an archaeological site with the remains of a 17th-century fortified fur-trading post).

-Following the 2-year cruise shipping pause due to the Coronavirus crisis, for season 2022 (May through November) the Port's schedule had booked a total of 70 ship visits (including 11x maiden) by 13x lines/brands and handled and ~184000 passengers plus ~70000 crew.
-The first visiting in 2+ years was RSSC-Regent's Seven Seas Navigator (on April 28th) staying overnight.
+Following the 2-year cruise shipping pause due to the global crisis, for season 2022 (May through November) the Port's schedule had booked a total of 70 ship berthings (including 11x maiden) by 13x lines/brands and handled ~184000 passengers plus ~70000 crew.
+The first visit (in 2+ years) was RSSC-Regent's Seven Seas Navigator (on April 28th) staying overnight.

-Cruise port's largest passenger vessel to date is Oasis of the Seas.
+The Port's largest passenger vessel to date is Oasis of the Seas.
 It docked at Marco Polo Cruise Terminal on June 8, 2022 (port stay 9:20 am - 9:25 pm).
 During Oasis OTS' visit was also the official inauguration of "AREA 506 Container Village".
-In August was opened the Crew Lounge exclusive to cruise ship staff.
+In August was opened the Crew Lounge (exclusive venue for cruise ship staff).
 The two-level facility (part of AREA 506) was constructed from 3x recycled TEU-containers and has a rooftop terrace, comfortable seating, tables with USB chargers, air-conditioning, free Wi-Fi.

 Saint John NB cruise terminal